Unser Mund sei voll Lachens, BWV 110: 6

-The bass aria "Wacht auf, ihr Adern und ihr Glieder" (Awaken, veins and limbs), is a final call to wake up and join the praise of the angels.
+The bass aria "Wacht auf, ihr Adern und ihr Glieder" ('Awaken, veins and limbs'), is a final call to wake up and join the praise of the angels.
 Trumpet and oboe add to the musical energy.
 The oboes double the strings or rest, for more dynamic effect.
-Virtuoso passages in the trumpet are reminiscent of the first movement, returning to that movemen's celebratory mood.
+Virtuoso passages in the trumpet are reminiscent of the first movement, returning to its celebratory mood.
 The first triad call of the trumpet is of martial character, and imitated by the voice.
 When the text refers to the strings, the winds rest.
-The aria is of similar character as "Großer Herr, o starker König" (Mighty Lord and Great King) from Part I of Bach's 1734 Christmas Oratorio.
+The aria is of similar character as "Großer Herr, o starker König" ('Mighty Lord and Great King') from Part I of Bach's 1734 Christmas Oratorio.

 7

 The closing chorale "Alleluja!
-Gelobt sei Gott" (Alleluia!
-Praise be to God) is a four-part setting of the tune by an anonymous composer.
-Bach later set the same tune again as "Seid froh, dieweil" (Be glad, therefore), to close Part III of his Christmas Oratorio.
+Gelobt sei Gott" ('Alleluia!
+Praise be to God') is a four-part setting of the tune by an anonymous composer.

+Bach later set the same tune again as "Seid froh, dieweil" ('Meanwhile, be happy'), to close Part III of his Christmas Oratorio.